 Despite such a small vineyard there is a diversity of micro climates, water penetration and depth of soils.
 Atlas Peak is known for its tufa rock – a hardened volcanic ash and its no different here.
 The top soil in much of their vineyard is measured in inches rather than feet and a white hardened tufa “cap” shows through to the surface in select areas.
 Its rocky here and the vines struggle – the perfect recipe for low production and fruit that produces concentrated flavors.

 Immediately after the Dinkel’s purchased the property there was a meeting of the Atlas Peak Association.
 Being the “new kids” on the terroir block they found much needed answers relating to vineyard management and winemaking from some of their neighbors.
 Especially helpful was neighboring vineyard and winery, Bialla who recommended their vineyard manager, Hector Lopez.
-Needing a winemaker Hector recommended Robert Foley; Hector works closely with Robert and manages a number of vineyards that Robert makes wine from.
-Robert has made each of their vintages.
+Needing a winemaker Hector recommended Robert Foley; Hector worked closely with Robert and manages a number of vineyards that Robert makes wine from.
+Robert made their wines until more recently.